jforget/raku-Date-Calendar-Persian/Contributing.md

-If you  want to make advanced  contributions, may be you  should first read the designer's notes in [https://github.com/jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md] (or its French translation in [https://github.com/jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-fr.md]), to  better grasp  the architecture  of the  modules.
+If you  want to make advanced  contributions, may be you  should first read the designer's notes in [https://github.com/jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md] (or the French translation in [https://github.com/jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-fr.md]), to  better grasp  the architecture  of the  modules.
 These  designer's notes apply  to all  `Date::Calendar::xxx` modules,  not only  for the